 So...
 How Safe Is Omaha Really?

-Omaha is a safe city for travel and life.
+Omaha is a safe city for travel and for living in.

 The crime rate here ranges from low to medium.